ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ### FEATURE SELECTION
 We explored different options for feature selection;
 1. Filter method- From the correlation matrix and hypothesis testing, we identified the top 10 features that were highly correlated with Infection and Mortality rates.
+2. Neural Network
-2. Lasso model feature selection
+3. Lasso model feature selection

 Target variables input for this model were New cases and new deaths.
 From this model, features that had non-zero coefficients were identified.